 They are both extremely affectionate with their family, but the Ridgeback, being a family protector, is aloof with strangers and will quietly take his place in the corner of the room to keep a watchful eye on his family while there are guests around.

-Whereas the Vizsla will be found in the middle of the human circle, making sure that he is as close as he can possibly be to his master before someone else gets their attention, so you can be certain that the Vizsla is much more sociable and friendly.
-So, if it is a guard dog that you are after, then the Ridgeback would be the best bet for you, whereas if you are after a social canine butterfly then the Vizsla has got it covered!
+The Vizsla will be found in the middle of the human circle, making sure that he is as close as he can possibly be to his master before someone else gets their attention.
+You can be certain that the Vizsla is much more sociable and friendly.
+If it is a guard dog that you are after, then the Ridgeback is the best bet for you.
+If you are after a social canine butterfly, then the Vizsla has got it covered.

 It might come as a surprise to learn that the lion-busting canine requires less exercise compared to the Vizsla.
 The Vizsla requires at least 60 minutes of intense exercise every day, whereas the Rhodesian Ridgeback only requires between 30 and 60 minutes of moderate exercise every day.

-While the Ridgeback is partial to a run around a secure dog park a few times a week, he is quite content with a couple of long walks too, whereas the Vizsla’s exercise routine needs to consist of jogging, interactive fetch games, and a solid hour of running around to use up all of that intense energy that he has.
-Even once this is complete, the Vizsla will need much more mental stimulation throughout the day too.
+While the Ridgeback is partial to a run around a secure dog park a few times a week, he is quite content with a couple of long walks, too.
+The Vizsla’s exercise routine needs to consist of jogging, interactive fetch games, and a solid hour of running around to use up all of that intense energy that he has.
+Even once this is complete, the Vizsla will need much more mental stimulation throughout the day, too.

 Both breeds can be destructive when bored and restless, but it takes the Vizsla much less time to get to that point.
-The Ridgeback will be happy to take himself off into the garden for a sunbathe for a few hours, albeit with one eye open to watch for those pesky lions!
+The Ridgeback will be happy to take himself off into the garden to sunbathe for a few hours but with one eye open to watch for those pesky lions.
 So, if you can’t commit to a seriously energetic dog, then the Ridgeback might be the better option for you.

 Both the Vizsla and the Rhodesian Ridgeback are intelligent dogs who are both trainable and obedient.
 However, the Vizsla, being much more eager to please his master, is the easiest pooch to train out of the two breeds.
 With plenty of verbal praise and the odd treat, there isn’t much that a Vizsla won’t do for his master, and with consistent training, you’ll have him doing tricks in no time.

-The Vizsla is also required to be tested for certain eye conditions, with Progressive Retinal Atrophy and Entropion being the most common concerns, as well as Autoimmune Thyroiditis which is a hormonal imbalance that can lead to symptoms such as unexplained weight gain, lethargy, hair loss and mental dullness.
+The Vizsla is also required to be tested for certain eye conditions, with Progressive Retinal Atrophy and entropion being the most common concerns, as well as autoimmune thyroiditis, a hormonal imbalance that can lead to symptoms such as unexplained weight gain, lethargy, hair loss, and mental dullness.

-The Rhodesian Ridgeback is also susceptible to congenital Dermoid Sinus, which is characterized by tubular indentations under the skin, which exposes him to infections in his skin tissue all the way down to his spinal cord.
+The Rhodesian Ridgeback is susceptible to congenital dermoid sinus, characterized by tubular indentations under the skin, which exposes him to infections in his skin tissue all the way down to his spinal cord.

-Overall, both the Vizsla and the Rhodesian Ridgeback are generally healthy dogs, with the Vizsla enjoying a longer lifespan compared to the Ridgeback’s 9 to 10 years.
+Overall, both the Vizsla and the Rhodesian Ridgeback are generally healthy dogs, with the Vizsla enjoying a longer lifespan, 12 to 14 years, compared to the Ridgeback’s 9 to 10 years.

-Both the Vizsla and the Rhodesian Ridgeback consume, on average, 3 cups of food every day, but this is of course entirely dependent on their individual size, energy levels, and lifestyle.
-Be sure to feed them an age-appropriate high-quality kibble that will not only keep them sustained throughout the day but will also provide them with their protein needs.
+Both the Vizsla and the Rhodesian Ridgeback consume, on average, 3 cups of food every day, but this is, of course, entirely dependent on their individual size, energy levels, and lifestyle.
+Be sure to feed them age-appropriate high-quality kibble that will not only keep them sustained throughout the day but will also provide them with their protein needs.

 The average price of a Vizsla and a Rhodesian Ridgeback puppy both start from $1,200 and can reach anywhere up to $2,000 for a puppy from an award-winning lineage.
-As with all canines, be sure to avoid puppy mills, or backstreet breeders, who will not care for your pup’s health or needs, so be sure to work with a reputable breeder.
+As with all canines, be sure to avoid puppy mills or backstreet breeders, who will not care for your pup’s health or needs, so be sure to work with a reputable breeder.
 All dogs need routine care, which will be a regular financial commitment owners are responsible for.
 This can vary depending on your specific dog, their medical needs, and the care provided.

 Alternatively, you could always consider adopting either of these pooches, as they often find themselves in rescue shelters across the country.
 The Vizsla Club of America website lists their regional rescue contact details, and the Rhodesian Ridgeback Rescue also lists their dedicated rescue centers state by state, so be sure to check both of these websites out.

 Both the Vizsla and the Rhodesian Ridgeback are very affectionate and gentle with their family, and they love nothing more than an evening cuddled on the sofa.
-However, the Ridgeback, throughout the day, is more than happy to keep himself entertained, whereas the Vizsla would much prefer to be stuck to you all day long.
+However, the Ridgeback, throughout the day, is more than happy to keep himself entertained.
+The Vizsla would much prefer to be stuck to you all day long.

-The Vizsla is much better suited to a first time dog owner, but you need to be prepared for his intense personality if you do take him on.
-Whereas the Ridgeback is better placed with an experienced dog owner simply because of his stubbornness and more dominant personality, however, he is much less demanding in terms of company and exercise.
+The Vizsla is much better suited to a first-time dog owner, but you must prepare for his intense personality if you do take him on.
+A Ridgeback is better placed with an experienced dog owner simply because of his stubbornness and more dominant personality, though he is much less demanding in terms of company and exercise.